Saskatchewan Highway 322

-Highway 322 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 322 is a provincial highway in Saskatchewan, Canada.
 It runs from Highway 20 near Last Mountain House Provincial Park north-west then north to Highway 220 just east of Uhl's Bay.
 The highway follows the eastern shore of Last Mountain Lake and provides access to Silton, as well as several lakeside communities.
 It is about 29 km long.

 Route description

-Hwy 322 begins in the Rural Municipality of Longlaketon No. 219 at an intersection with Hwy 20, just immediately north of Last Mountain House Provincial Park, with the road continuing east as Township Road 212.
+Highway 322 begins in the Rural Municipality of Longlaketon No. 219 at an intersection with Highway 20, just immediately north of Last Mountain House Provincial Park, with the road continuing east as Township Road 212.
 It heads northwest, running parallel to both a railway and the eastern coastline of Last Mountain Lake, to have an intersection with the access road to Kannata Valley before passing through the southern portion of the village of Silton, where it goes through a switchback as it crosses the railway and has intersections with access roads to Saskatchewan Beach (Range Road 2220), Alta Vista (Township Road 214), and Shore Acres (Township Road 214).
-Entering the Rural Municipality of McKillop No. 220, the highway heads due northwest through rural farmland for several kilometres, where it has intersections with Township Road 220 (provides access to Sunset Cove, Pelican Pointe, and Sorenson's Beach) and Township Road 222 (Provides access to Shoreline and Clearview Resort).
-Curving due northward, Hwy 322 has intersections with Range Road 2221 (provides access to Mohr's Beach and the Glen Harbour Kids Camp) and Township Road 224 (provides access to Glen Harbour) as it crosses a small stream traverses rural farmland for several kilometres, having an intersection with Township Road 230 (provides access to MacPheat Park, Spring Bay, and Colesdale Park) before coming to an at a junction with Hwy 220 just east of Uhl's Bay, with the road continuing north as Range Road 2230.
-The entire length of Hwy 322 is a paved, two-lane highway.
+Entering the Rural Municipality of McKillop No. 220, the highway heads due northwest through rural farmland for several kilometres, where it has intersections with Township Road 220 (provides access to Sunset Cove, Pelican Pointe, and Sorensen Beach) and Township Road 222 (Provides access to Shoreline and Clearview Resort).
+Curving due northward, Highway 322 has intersections with Range Road 2221 (provides access to Mohr's Beach and the Glen Harbour Kids Camp) and Township Road 224 (provides access to Glen Harbour) as it crosses a small stream traverses rural farmland for several kilometres, having an intersection with Township Road 230 (provides access to MacPheat Park, Spring Bay, and Colesdale Park) before coming to an at a junction with Highway 220 just east of Uhl's Bay, with the road continuing north as Range Road 2230.
+The entire length of Highway 322 is a paved, two-lane highway.